 You may also choose to study for a Postgraduate Certificate in Education (PGCE) (Postgraduate Diploma in Education (PGDE) in Scotland) in preparation for a career teaching biology or general science.

-After finishing their degrees, more than half of zoology graduates enter paid employment within six months, mainly in technical and professional roles, as well as in scientific analysis and research.
+After finishing their degrees, more than half of zoology graduates enter paid employment within six months.
 Over a quarter of graduates choose to undertake further study, gaining a Masters or PhD.

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?